 - Sanitize: Hand sanitizer will be provided to you before you leave.

-SAFE testing participants will receive an email to your university account stating that results have been uploaded and a link to MyHealthSpace to view their results*.
+Testing participants will have their results automatically uploaded to MyHealthSpace.
 While there are several variables that can impact the length of time between your test and notification of your results, we will make all efforts to ensure that participants will be able to receive results within 24 to 48 hours.

 - If SARS-CoV-2, the virus causing COVID-19, is detected in your sample, you will receive a phone call from a physician in Student Health Services who will